srenV/Time-tracking-dashboard/README.md

 ## Overview

-First attempt at fetching data from a JSON file.
+Hardcoded data only; no external JSON fetch is used in this version.

 ## Built with

 - HTML5
 - CSS3
-- Flexbox / Grid (depending on what I end up using)
+- Flexbox / Grid

 ## Author